 With spaced repetition, the best way to learn is to keep repeating the information over a sustained period, with breaks, so if you want to get the most out of Anki, you should take breaks but come back to it to refresh your knowledge.

-If you do break from Anki for a long time, like any studying technique, if you haven’t retained the information yet, you’ll probably be starting at square one if that info hasn’t gone past your short-term memory into your long-term memory.
+If you break from Anki for a long time, like any studying technique, if you haven’t retained the information yet, you’ll probably be starting at square one if that information hasn’t gone past your short-term memory into your long-term memory.

 When using Anki, you should always try to do the ‘review’ days to go over all of your previous knowledge learned.
 It may seem like a waste if you feel that you already know the information, but it’s a good way to keep it at the forefront of your mind.